Is Silk always better than Polyester? – Part 2

 Now, let us say that I find this beautiful silk dress, and I choose to spend upwards of $150.
 The price is absolutely justifiable for the quality!
 What happens next?
 It fits me perfectly now and it will last me 4 years.
 But, what if I choose to has a baby, or maybe I put on weight or my lifestyle or geographical location changes.
 Furthermore, what if this dress bores me after a year?

 The sad reality is that I’m only human and my attention span wavers.
 And when it wavers, I don’t want to regret every ‘thoroughly curated’ purchase that cost me a lot.
-I am not advocating instant gratification and I am not saying we should stop buying really beautiful, luxurious clothes!
-Yes, we all should have SOME beautiful, high quality clothes in our closets.
-I am just saying that I don’t want ALL my sartorial purchases to be so expensive that I don’t have room for mistakes.
+I am not advocating instant gratification and I am not saying we should stop buying really beautiful, luxurious silk clothes!
+While I love to have SOME beautiful, high quality clothes in our closets, I don’t want ALL my sartorial purchases to be so expensive that there is no room for ‘mistakes’.

 Note: Please feel free to conclude here if you find the discussion boring already! 🙂 But, If you would like to read more, kindly head over to Part 3 where I discuss the real positives of polyester.

-P.S. **There are indeed some items in my closet that have lasted really long!
+P.S. **There are indeed some items in my closet that have lasted really long.
 A few good coats, some good shoes and a bag or two.
 I see myself using them for a few more years.
-A part from these, I have very few items that lasted four big moves across 3 countries and different weather types, a change of lifestyle and body type.
-Overall, I’d love it if my handbags and shoes last longer (and are well thought out purchases) and prefer having more leeway to experiment with my clothes.
+Apart from these, I have very few items that lasted four big moves across 3 countries with very different climate types, changes in my lifestyle and body type.
+Overall, my handbags and shoes last longer and who knows I might be able to pass some of them down to my children.